RagnarB83/ash-documentation/docs/_build/html/_sources/ORCA-interface.rst.txt

      - string
      - None
      - Name of file or path to file of a GBWfile to read in to the ORCA calculation
+   * - ``moreadfile_always``
+     - Boolean
+     - False
+     - Whether moreadfile option is constantly applied for all runs using this ORCATheory object or only for first run.
+Default: False meaning moreadfile is only used for first run using ORCATHeory object.
    * - ``autostart``
      - Boolean
      - True